Gender Pay Gap Reporting

 We are an employer required by law to carry out Gender Pay reporting under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
 This involves carrying out calculations that show the difference between the average earnings of men and women in our organisation: it will not involve publishing individual employee’s data.

-We are required to publish the results on our website and a government website.
-This information below is based on data as at the 05th April 2021.
-At this date Rich employed 193 employees, 58% being male and 42% being female.
+We are not required to publish the results on our website and a government website, but do so voluntarily.
+This information below is based on data as at the 05th April 2022.
+At this date Rich employed 221 employees, 56.2% being male and 43.8% being female.

-Mean bonus difference between male and female employees is -40.48%, this means that men have received 40.48% less bonus than females.
+Mean bonus difference beween male and female employees is -13.7%, this means that males have received 13.70% less bonus than females.

 Gender Split Pay Quartiles